Visit National Parks in 2021 on These Free Entrance Days

 A bison crossing is a familiar site at Yellowstone National Park.

-A version of this article was first published in 2017 but has since been revised and updated.
+A version of this article was first published in 2017, but it has since been revised and updated.